 CRPS/RSD is a chronic neuroinflammatory disorder.
-It is classified as a rare disorder that occurs when the nervous and immune systems abnormally respond to physical trauma through tissue damage by sending constant pain to the brain.
+It is classified as a rare disorder that occurs when the nervous and immune systems abnormally respond to physical trauma through tissue damage by sending constant pain signals to the brain.
 It usually occurs following a musculoskeletal injury, nerve injury, surgery or immobilization.
-Despite the lack of clarity of the causes of CRPS disorder, theories have recently been formulated regarding the possible causes of CRPS, including the presence of neurochemical norepinephrine in the patient who over-activates the pain sensors for no apparent reason, or as an excessive reaction to an injury.
+Despite the lack of clarity on the causes of CRPS, theories have recently been formulated regarding the possible causes of the pathology, including the presence of neurochemical norepinephrine in the patient who over-activates the pain sensors for no apparent reason, or as an excessive reaction to an injury.
 This inflammation damages the nerves of small nerve fibres and allows the immune system to trigger the mechanisms of pain.

 However, this is not the only cause and doctors seem to be certain that there are other factors that trigger CRPS.

 In most cases, CPRS is a permanent condition.
 When the condition is diagnosed and treated in advance, there is a possibility that it may disappear permanently.
 However, in most patients the aim is to reduce pain and slow down the existing symptoms.
 One of the most effective treatments that has seen a high number of patients recovering is the administration of neridronate.

 Neridronate is a third-generation amino-bisphosphonate.
 Several pharmacological and clinical studies are already available in the literature, which place neridronate as very well tolerated even at high dose levels.